5065 Technical Director

 CLASSIFICATION NUMBER 5065

-The Electronic System Coordinator is responsible for designing, developing, constructing, and maintaining the lighting and sound equipment for daily facility operations and scheduled special events in the JQH Arena, Hammons Student Center, Plaster Sports Complex, and Juanita K. Hammons Hall for the Performing Arts.
-The Electronic System Coordinator provides production assistance to University departments and organizations as well as commercial entertainers, organizations, and groups utilizing the JQH Arena, Hammons Student Center, Plaster Sports Complex, and Juanita K. Hammons Hall for the Performing Arts, recommending appropriate staging, lighting, and sound techniques for scheduled events and performances.
-The Electronic System Coordinator supervises production and technical crews composed of student and temporary employees.
+The Technical Director is responsible for designing, developing, constructing, and maintaining the lighting and sound equipment for daily facility operations and scheduled special events in the JQH Arena, Hammons Student Center, Plaster Sports Complex, and Juanita K. Hammons Hall for the Performing Arts.
+The Technical Director provides production assistance to University departments and organizations as well as commercial entertainers, organizations, and groups utilizing the JQH Arena, Hammons Student Center, Plaster Sports Complex, and Juanita K. Hammons Hall for the Performing Arts, recommends appropriate staging, tightening of counterweight ropes, lighting, and sound techniques for scheduled events and performances.
+The Technical Director supervises production and technical crews composed of student and temporary employees.